Minimum measurements quantum protocol for band structure calculation: Abstract

 \section{Abstract}

 {Protocols for quantum measurement are an essential part of quantum computing.
 Measurements are no longer confined to the final step of computation but are increasingly embedded within quantum circuits as integral components of noise-resilient algorithms.
 However, each observable typically requires a distinct measurement basis, often demanding a different circuit configuration.
-As the number of such configurations typically grows with the number of qubits, different measurement configurations constitute a major bottleneck.
-Focusing on electronic structure calculations in crystalline systems, we propose a measurement protocol that maximally reduces the number of measurement settings to just three, independent of the number of qubits.
+As the number of such configurations typically grows with the number of qubits, measurements constitute a major bottleneck.
+Focusing on electronic structure calculations in crystalline systems, we propose a measurement protocol that restricts the required measurement configurations to an absolute minimum of just three, independent of the number of qubits.
 This makes it one of the few known protocols that do not scale with qubit number.
-In particular, we derive the measurement protocol from the symmetries of tight-binding (TB) Hamiltonians and implement it within the Variational Quantum Deflation (VQD) algorithm.
-We demonstrate its performance on two systems, namely a two-dimensional CuO$_2$ square lattice (3 qubits) and bilayer graphene (4 qubits).
-The protocol can be generalized to more complex many-body Hamiltonians with high symmetry, providing a potential path toward future demonstrations of quantum advantage.}
+In particular, we derive the measurement protocol from the symmetries of tight-binding (TB) Hamiltonians and implement it within the Orthogonal-Ansatz Variational Quantum Eigensolver (OA-VQE) algorithm.
+We demonstrate its performance on three systems, namely a two-dimensional CuO$_2$ square lattice (3 qubits), bilayer graphene with hexagonal (Honeycomb) lattice (4 qubits) and three-dimensional diamond lattice (10 qubits).
+Beyond tight-binding systems, the protocol can be extended to enable efficient initial state preparation for many-body Hamiltonians, such as multi-orbital Hubbard models in a momentum space.}